comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 # Preferences Companies

-{% docs column__preference_name %}
+{% docs column__preference_name_brand %}

 The name of preferences and attributes that a customer can choose.
 Specific for each company.
-For the general name that can be used across companies, use instead the field called `preference_name_general`.
+For the general name that can be used across companies, use instead the field called `preference_name`.

 {% enddocs %}

-{% docs column__preference_description %}
+{% docs column__preference_description_brand %}

 The description of preferences and attributes that a customer can choose.
 Specific for each company.
-For the general description that can be used across companies, use instead the field called `preference_description_general`.
+For the general description that can be used across companies, use instead the field called `preference_description`.

 {% enddocs %}